 22. Aromatherapy Facial

-Aromatherapy facial is quite relaxing.
-It starts with a basic steaming and cleansing, and then a uses a concoction of essential oils to massage the areas.
+The aromatherapy facial is quite relaxing.
+It starts with a basic steaming and cleansing and then uses a concoction of essential oils to massage the areas.

 The therapeutic essential oil relieves the stress from your body, making you feel calm and relaxed.
 It suits all skin types as aromatherapy nourishes the skin with rich antioxidants.
 After the facial, you will feel your skin to be energized, replenished, and refreshed.